 Think Westworld light with real locals not androids and a smattering of kitsch.

-The city’s high season is May thru September and from my experience, it’s a wild ride.
-Granted, I was there during its 39th Music Festival, a popular weekend and rowdier than others.
-But in the land of the midnight sun, locals and tourists alike end up burning candles at both ends, even if they don’t mean to.
+The city’s high season from my experience is a wild ride.
+In the land of the midnight sun, locals and tourists alike end up burning candles at both ends, even if they don’t mean to.
 I found myself out past midnight more than once even though I got up every morning at six.
-I wasn’t doing anything wild or crazy, I was just out.
-My brain saw 3:00 pm daylight at 11:30 pm and my body said: “You’re not sleepy, let’s stay up!”
+I wasn’t doing anything crazy my brain saw 3:00 pm daylight at 11:30 pm and my body said: “You’re not sleepy, let’s stay up!”
 The late nights caught up with me once I was home, however.
 My first day back I slept 14 hours.